The Golden Eyes: Casting

-A pre-release press conference was held on September 17, 2017 at the Phoenix International Media Center, Beijing where Lay Zhang was announced to be the male lead for the series.
+A pre-release press conference was held on 17 September 2017 at the Phoenix International Media Center, Beijing where Lay Zhang was announced to be the male lead for the series.
 Posters for the television series were also unveiled during the pre-release press conference.
 The casting of the female lead became a trending topic for discussion on Sina Weibo soon after.

-Lay Zhang officially signed the contract for the television series on stage with the director and producers of The Golden Eyes during his album premiere "2017 Lay Zhang Showcase" for his studio album Lay 02 Sheep which was held at the Beijing National Aquatics Center on October 12.
+Lay Zhang officially signed the contract for the television series on stage with the director and producers of The Golden Eyes during his album premiere "2017 Lay Zhang Showcase" for his studio album Lay 02 Sheep which was held at the Beijing National Aquatics Center on 12 October.

 Filming

-Principal photography started with an opening ceremony on January 12, 2018 at Huairou District, Beijing.
-Filming also took place in Ukraine from March 10 to March 17 and subsequently in Yunnan, Ningxia and Inner Mongolia.
+Principal photography started with an opening ceremony on 12 January 2018 at Huairou District, Beijing.
+Filming also took place in Ukraine from 10 to 17 March and subsequently in Yunnan, Ningxia and Inner Mongolia.
 The cast crew sourced for locations four months ahead of filming and went through much trouble transporting equipment to remote locations due to harsh terrain.
 Filming for all 60 episodes took a total of 150 days.